Cash Value Life Insurance Is It for YOU? Find Out Which Life Insurance Has Cash Value!

-This product is something I would recommend if you’re:
+This product is something I would recommend if you’re a:

-- A high a high net person or successful business owner.
-An insured retirement plan is best used by individuals who already have funds for retirement and have the cash to spare.
+- High a high net individual: An insured retirement plan is best used by individuals who already have funds for retirement and have the cash to spare.

-- A profitable business owner with surplus money to invest.
-If that’s the case an immediate financing arrangement may be something worth taking a look at.
+- Profitable business owner with surplus money to invest: If that’s the case an immediate financing arrangement may be something worth taking a look at.

-- A small cash value policy is ideal to take care of final expenses or some capital gains tax on a family cottage
+- Individual who has some estate planning needs: A small cash value policy is ideal to take care of final expenses or some capital gains tax on a family cottage

-- If you’re unwell and are looking for guaranteed issue life insurance this can be worth considering
+- Person who is unwell: A guaranteed issue life insurance policy may be worth considering

 Why You Need to Speak to Policy Architects Today!

-As you can see cash value life insurance sure is a complicated product!
+As you can see cash value life insurance is a very complicated product!

 …and quite honestly I didn’t even get into all of it.
 I used broad strokes to make it clear to you that Cash Value Life Insurance doesn’t work for the average person.